 It is well known to physicians that durable medical equipment (DME) services are ancillary to the primary clinical purpose.
 However, most physicians are also aware that when prescribing DME, they may not get the reimbursement due to them as their admissibility is subject to certain conditions.
-There may be a number of reasons for why physicians who prescribe DME to their patients, their claims are often denied or rejected.
+There may be a number of reasons why physicians who prescribe DME to their patients, their claims are often denied or rejected.
 The reasons could be due to:

 - Deemed medically unnecessary